-Grantham Scholar Matt Hethcoat has been presented with an award at the National Centre for Earth Observation’s Annual Science Conference.
+Grantham Scholar Matt Hethcoat gets a prize for his presentation at the National Centre for Earth Observation’s Annual Science Conference.

 Matt was given the prize for Best Oral Presentation by an Early Career Scientist at the conference in Warwick.